FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

 <li>When <strong>Default</strong> is selected, then the following applies:
 If the account is assigned to a business unit, it will inherit its policy.
 Otherwise, the global file maintenance policy applies.</li>
 <li>When <strong>Disabled</strong> is selected, File Maintenance is disabled for this account.</li>
-<li>When <strong>Custom</strong> is selected, the panel expands with a <strong>Custom settings</strong> pane that allows you to modify the existing <a href="../../../applications/applicationsfilemaintenance#Configur" class="MCXref xref">File Maintenance application</a>.
+<li>When <strong>Custom</strong> is selected, the panel expands with a <strong>Custom settings</strong> pane that allows you to modify the existing <a href="../../../applications/applicationsfilemaintenance#Configur">File Maintenance application</a>.
 The customized policy applies to this account only.</li>
 </ul>
 <blockquote>
 <p><strong>Note:</strong></p>